 In the next picture, you can also see some of the changes we’ve made so far to the front of the house.
 My very talented hubby made shutters and a window box.
 I also spent a lot of time last fall digging out weeds, a crappy, old rose bush and some kind of weed tree that had an unbelievably long tap root.
 There were actually some decent perennials that I moved to a different area.
 I then planted some shrubs along the foundation.
 I’m not completely happy with that area yet.
 Perhaps I’ll share a garden makeover on it next year, after it’s gone through some more rearranging.
 Any way, we’ve gotten tons of compliments from our neighbors and we think the changes so far have really made a difference in the curb appeal of our little, humble abode.

-Back to the matter at hand… Here are a few pictures of the garden from just a few weeks ago.
+Back to the matter at hand… Here are a few pictures of the garden from later in the summer.

 Below is one last comparison, not quite the same angle, but I think it’s easy to see we’ve done a fair amount of work.

-I’m very pleased with the way this garden makeover turned out and I love hearing the compliments from our neighbors.
+I’m very pleased with the way this garden transformation turned out and I love hearing the compliments from our neighbors.
 Thanks for stopping by to check out Another Flower Garden Makeover at Gingham Gardens.
 Hang out for awhile and have a look around.
-Please feel free to share this post and others.
+Please feel free to share this post with others.
 I love comments, too.

 p.s.
 Go ahead and feel free to “pin” these pictures.
 If you hover in the upper right-hand corner of the picture, you’ll see the little Pinterest icon.
 Just click it and pin away.